 Children are taught reading, writing and/or Maths in the morning with other foundation subject lessons (Geography, History, Science, Art, Religious Education, Information and Communications Technology (ICT), Physical Education, Personal, Social, Citizenship & Health Education (PSCHE), and Design & Technology) taught in the afternoon.
 Every class has a dedicated reading corner and white board facilities with a maximum of 28 children in each class.

-Our classes are named after noted children’s authors to reflect our whole school approach towards encouraging a love of reading in pupils of all ages.
+Our classes are named after noted scientists to reflect our whole school approach towards encouraging a love of scientific curiosity, enquiry and discovery in all our pupils.

 Albert Einstein was a German-born theoretical physicist who developed the theory of relativity, one of the two pillars of modern physics.
 His work is also known for its influence on the philosophy of science.